Northern Italy, the Dolomites, Slovenia, and Istrian Peninsula

 We got up early to beat the crowds to Lago di Sorapis, one of those Instagram-famous hikes that’s way harder than people think.
 It’s about 8 miles round trip, no bathrooms, and limited parking.
 But we planned well, and it paid off.
 The hike itself was a bit challenging and technical at times, but we had be training for these hikes all year.
 The lake is a surreal milky turquoise, ringed by peaks.
 We could even see Tre Cime in the distance.
 Being able to accomplish this hike was such an incredible reward for all the preparation.
 On our way out it became clear how overcrowded this hike gets.
 A queue had formed that extended over a mile, and places where the trail was a narrow ledge were actually quite risky to traverse.
 Over hearing some conversations in the queue, people drove all the way up from Venice that morning, which is a 3 hour drive, and they were questioning whether they should just head back to Venice without finishing the hike.
 Insanity.

-We finished early, got some rest, then went over to Lake Misurina in the evening for a sunset stroll and dinner.
+We finished the hike early, got some rest, then went over to Lake Misurina in the evening for a sunset stroll and dinner.

 August 22: Tre Cime + Cadini di Misurina